aleung013/DWAI/README.md

 4. see how we can get multiple users adding in a stroke (check out the server stuff and how we will only be doing the undo/redo stuff to the user who made them, not to the entire canvas and not undoing/redoing other people's stuff.
 5. think about new animations and site navigation that will make the site more interactive and interesting

-###Bugs I'm noticing & Things we need to fix/add & Most current updates
+###Things we need to fix/add & Most current updates
 - Individual image page isn't working/doesn't exist.
 Remember to add an edit/update button as well as a place for an option description.
 Comments maybe.
 Also favorites?
 Stars?
 Upvotes?
 - Chat is still in the making (username stuff...etc), would be cool if it worked
 - Home page isn't working??
 Google Paint logo should suffice, don't need 'home' on the navbar, that's redundant.